scott-ad-riley/global-rakefiles/README.md

 ###setup

-* Creates a spec folder, and then creates the required spec files inside of that folder, based off of the models (or files currently sitting in the project root)
+* Creates a spec folder, and then creates the required spec files inside of that folder, based off of the models inside your models folder
-* Optionally takes a number of arguments that will be used to create your models
+* Optionally takes a number of arguments that will be used to create your models first, then create the tests
   * Passed in like rake mt:setup[bear,fish,river]

-###delete_tests
+###delete_specs

 * Deletes your specs/ folder (just runs rm -rf specs/ inside the task)

+###delete_models

+* Deletes your models/ folder (just runs rm -rf models/ inside the task)

 ###run